-Before you start configuration, make sure you met the prerequisites described in "Prerequisites" (page 31).
+Before you start configuration, make sure you met the prerequisites described in Prerequisites on the previous page.
 Then set the login information for the SMI-S HP P4000 SAN Solutions provider running on a management system.

 To set, delete, list, or check the login information, use the omnidbp4000 --ompasswd command.
-For command syntax and examples, see the HP P4000 SAN Solutions part of the HP Data Protector Zero Downtime Backup Administrator's Guide and the omnidp4000 reference page in HP Data Protector Command Line Interface Reference.
+For command syntax and examples, see the HP P4000 SAN Solutions part of the HP Data Protector Zero Downtime Backup Administrator's Guide and the omnidp4000 reference page in the HP Data Protector Command Line Interface Reference.